PRINCIPAL INVESTIGATORS: Andrew John Wit + Simon Schleicher + Riccardo La Magna + Andreas Schonbrunner + Bruno Zamborlin

 PROJECT STATUS: Design Competition

-Located between the Exploratorium and Autodesk’s Pier 9 workshop, this project finds a particularly fertile ground – A culture media of play, curiosity, learning, and hands-on experience.
-Stimulated by this atmosphere, Polynomial Loop adapts to its surrounding and derives at its shape by super-positioning multiple circulation patterns and constructively interfering modes of occupation.
+DESCRIPTION:Located between the Exploratorium and Pier 9, this project finds a particularly fertile ground – A culture media of play, curiosity, learning, and hands-on experience.
+Stimulated by this atmosphere, Polynomial Loop adapts to its surrounding and derives its shape by super-positioning circulation patterns and constructively interfering modes of occupation.

 Due to its differentiated form, the acoustic properties of the pavilion are by no means uniform.
 On the contrary, the differently sized panels in this complex structure resonate in unique frequencies and modulate the sound based on their dimensions, orientations, and textures.
 Various regions of the structure are additionally assigned with distinct sound qualities and provide a range of alternating tones and timbres.

 Being connected to the internet, Polynomial Loop has a presence in the digital world and can be accessed by its own mobile app.
 This has far-reaching consequences, as it makes your mobile device become part of the instrument and allows you to fine-tune light and sound settings to your own desires, loop audio tracks, or compose entire pieces of music.
 Furthermore, you can team up with your friends and play the instrument as a group in order to orchestrate powerful audiovisual performances.
-And finally, Polynomial Loop is also a user-driven platform that invites the community to share ideas, songs, and videos and thus bring the sounds and lights of Pier 9 to life
+And finally, Polynomial Loop is also a user-driven platform that invites the community to share ideas, songs, and videos and thus bring the sounds and lights of Pier 9 to life.